Elena-Vo/pharma-landing-team-project/README.md

 1. Open your terminal (command line).
 2. Clone the repository: git clone https://github.com/Elena-Vo/pharma-landing-team-project.git
 3. Open index.html in your browser.
-4. View the project on GitHub Pages: link
+4. View the project on GitHub Pages: https://elena-vo.github.io/pharma-landing-team-project/
 ________________________________________
 My contribution
 What was done: